310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
 No, it’s alright.
-It doesn’t look like you want to become one anymore, and that’s enough.
+It seems like you don’t want to become one anymore, and that’s enough.
 {% endbubble %}

 {% bubble Tetora %}